 One of the major issues that homesteaders have to deal with is pests.
 Pests can damage and ruin crops, and they can cause a significant financial loss.
-These pests can also bring a lot of plant diseases with them that can wipe away your crops if you aren’t careful.
+These pests can also bring many plant diseases with them that can wipe away your crops if you aren’t careful.

-Using Pesticides to Get Rid of Pests
+1. Using Pesticides to Get Rid of Pests

 The most common and effective method of getting rid of pests is to use pesticides and insecticides.
 I understand that these pesticides have certain poisonous chemicals to kill pests and keep them from coming back.

-Agricultural experts suggest that the production of a crop should not be harvested or consumed for at least two weeks after a pesticide spray.
+Agricultural experts suggest that crop production should not be harvested or consumed for at least two weeks after a pesticide spray.
 If you follow the advice, then you don’t have anything to worry about.

-Using Pest Repellents to Keep the Pest Away
+2. Using Pest Repellents to Keep the Pest Away

 Using pest repellants is a very effective pest control strategy that is applicable in both large scale crop fields and smaller gardens.
 The basic idea of using pest repellants is to keep the pests away in the first place.